-This summer Museum Boijmans Van Beuningen is showing three paintings by Fons Haagmans (1948).
-Last year Depot VBVR, the collection of the founders of Amsterdam-based gallery Art & Project (1968-2001), donated several works by Haagmans to the museum including Branche Folie (1997), which will be on display.
+In the summer of 2013 Museum Boijmans Van Beuningen showed three paintings by Fons Haagmans (1948).
+In 2012 Depot VBVR, the collection of the founders of Amsterdam-based gallery Art & Project (1968-2001), donated several works by Haagmans to the museum including Branche Folie (1997), which were on display.
 Haagmans uses stencils to apply his motifs to the canvas.
 Volume is created not by brush strokes but by shifting the stencil.
 Haagmans thus explores the boundaries of the medium in a highly personal way.

 In the 1980s, during which two of the three works were created, Haagmans had a minimalist yet decorative approach.
 Haagmans works incorporate largely forgotten abstracted symbols.
 The numbers in his so-called number paintings, two of which are on view, refer to numerology of the Jewish Kabbalah.